BroadbandForum/usp-test/01-messages-and-path-names.md

                    key: 'Host'
                    value: '<remote host IP>'
                 }
+                input_args {
+                   key: 'ProtocolVersion'
+                   value: 'Any'
                 }
             }
         }
+    }
     ```

-2. Allow the EUT to send an Operate Response message with a req\_object\_path
-   which matches the command sent in the Operate message
+2. Allow the EUT to send an OperateResp message with an `executed_command` which matches the command sent in the Operate message.
 3. Allow the EUT to send a Notify message with an inner OperationComplete
-message with a obj\_path element matching the command sent in the Operate
+message with a `obj_path` element matching the command sent in the Operate
 Message.

 ### Test Metrics

-1. The EUT sends an OperateResp message with a single operation\_results element
+1. The EUT sends an OperateResp message with a single `operation_results`
-   containing an executed\_command of 'Device.IP.Diagnostics.TraceRoute()' and a
+element containing an `executed_command` of
+'Device.IP.Diagnostics.TraceRoute()' and a `req_obj_path` field containing a
-   req\_obj\_path field containing a path name to the Request object created by the EUT.
+path name to the Request object created by the EUT.
-2. The EUT sends a Notify message containing a OperationComplete message with
+2. The EUT sends a Notify message with an `obj_path` of 'Device.IP.Diagnostics.', a `command_name` of 'TraceRoute()', and a `command_key` of 'test64'.
-   obj\_path of 'Device.IP.Diagnostics.TraceRoute()'.

 ## 1.65 Asynchronous operation with send_resp false

 ### Purpose

 The purpose of this test is to ensure that the Agent will correctly process an
-Operate message where the operation is asynchronous and send_resp is set to false.
+Operate message where the operation is asynchronous and `send_resp` is set to false.

 ### Functionality Tag